“I feel a recipe is only a theme, which an intelligent cook can play each time with a variation.”

 Don't Have An Instant Pot?
 Here's the Oven-Stovetop Method

 - Preheat oven to 375 degrees.
 With a small sharp knife, prick the whole squash all over.
 Place in a 9×13 pan and roast 45 minutes.
 Turn over and roast another 30-45 minutes, until tender when pierced with fork.
-When cool enough to handle, scoop out the seeds from the spaghetti squash and throw them away.
+Use hot pads to transfer squash to cutting board and cut in half.
+When cool enough to handle, scoop out the seeds and throw them away.
 Then, use a fork to scrape the spaghetti squash noodles into a large bowl.

 - In a small saucepan, bring juice to a simmer over medium-high heat & simmer about 5 minutes to reduce and concentrate flavor.
 Add duck fat and stir to blend.
 Remove from heat and pour over the cooked squash.
 Season generously with sea salt, and toss to coat evenly with the glaze.
 Taste, and add more salt if needed.